ChrisWhealy/DistributedSystemNotes/Lecture 02.md

         * Daylight saving time just started
         * A leap second happens
         * NTP resets the machine's clock to an earlier value
-- Time-of-day clocks are OK for timestamping events at a course degree of accuracy, but not if a high degree of accuracy is needed
+- Time-of-day clocks are fine for timestamping events that only require a low degree of accuracy, but they are quite inadequate in situations where a high degree of accuracy is needed

 There is a general principle in timekeeping: the more accurately you need to measure time, the harder that task becomes.
 If you now try to get two or more computers to agree on what the time is, then the difficulty is only compounded.